 Pre-Existing Malware Infection

 One of the top ways businesses can experience a cyber attack is through a pre-existing malware infection.
 Malware, also known as malicious software, is any program or code designed to harm a system, network, or device.
 Malware affects a device the same way a virus would affect a person.
 It spreads throughout our system and wreaks havoc wherever it goes, slowing operations down.
 The malware may seek to control or stop an operating system completely to reduce productivity.
+A malware infection can be used to steal, encrypt, or delete data.
+It may also be used to change or control computer functions and see computer activity without the knowledge or permission of the user.
+This is often for monetary gain.
+Examples of how malware can enter a device include emails, downloading attachments, and visiting websites that have been hacked.
+Malware can also enter a device through illegal streaming services.
+Some signs a device is infected include:- Devices running slowly;

 - Pop-up ads unexpectedly coming across the screen, also known as adware;